jagregory/abrash-zen-of-asm/src/chapter-14.md

 | dec [BCount]/jnz CaseInsensitiveSearchLoop | [14-10](#L1410) | 1540 us |
 | dec [WCount]/jnz CaseInsensitiveSearchLoop | [14-11](#L1411) | 1652 us |

-While the incremental performance differences between the various implementations are fairly modest, `loop` is the clear winner, and is the shortest of the bunch as well.
+While the incremental performance differences between the various implementations are fairly modest, `loop`{.nasm} is the clear winner, and is the shortest of the bunch as well.

-Whenever you must branch in order to loop, use the `loop` instruction if you possibly can.
-The superiority of `loop` holds true only in the realm of branching instructions, for not — branching is *much* faster than looping with any of the branching instructions... but when space is at a premium, `loop` is hard to beat.
+Whenever you must branch in order to loop, use the `loop`{.nasm} instruction if you possibly can.
+The superiority of `loop`{.nasm} holds true only in the realm of branching instructions, for not — branching is *much* faster than looping with any of the branching instructions... but when space is at a premium, `loop`{.nasm} is hard to beat.

 ## Only `jcxz` Can Test *and* Branch in a Single Bound

-`jcxz` is the only 8088 instruction that can both test a register and branch according to the outcome.
-Most of the applications for this unusual property of `jcxz` are well-known, most notably avoiding division by zero and guarding against zero counts in loops.
+`jcxz`{.nasm} is the only 8088 instruction that can both test a register and branch according to the outcome.
+Most of the applications for this unusual property of `jcxz`{.nasm} are well-known, most notably avoiding division by zero and guarding against zero counts in loops.
 You may, however, find other, less obvious, applications if you stretch your mind a little.

 For example, suppose that we have an animation program that needs to be speed-synchronized.
 This program has a delay loop built into each pass through the main loop; however, the proper delay will vary from processor to processor and from one display adapter to another, so the delay will need to be adjusted as the program runs.